abdelzaki/notes/devops/notes_docker.md

 - docker build -t name_of_image path_of_docker_file
     - this is used to build an image from a docker file

-- docker run
-    - this would run this command inside the image while building

-- CMD
-    - this command would run whien the image is built and can be overrwritten by the docker run command

-- ENTRYPOINT
-    - this would run when the image is built and it cannot be overwritten but command can be appended to it

 - docker container exec -it container_name bash
     - this would open terminal on the container